Rodney Croome: Same-sex marriage

+Other national advocacy

+Croome advocated for the removal of the ban on gay and lesbian service personnel in 1991-92.
+He was a president, board member and spokesperson for the Australian Coalition for Lesbian and Gay Rights in the 1990s and for the Equal Rights Network in the early 2000s.
+In this role he advocated for marriage equality, the legal recognition of defacto same-sex relationships in superannuation and other areas, for national LGBT discrimination and vilification protections, and for the acceptance of LGBT people as refugees.
+From 2019 to 2022 he was a leading advocate against the Morrison Government’s Religious Discrimination Bill arguing that it would override existing state LGBT discrimination protections and “allowed discrimination in the name of religion.”

+In 2005 Croome was a spokesperson and researcher for the discrimination complaint made by Michael Cain against the Red Cross Blood Service over its refusal to collect blood from sexually-active gay men, and bisexual men and transgender women who have sex with men.
+In 2022, Croome helped found the Let Us Give campaign and continued his advocacy against the gay blood ban as a spokesperson for that campaign.
+In June 2025, he welcomed the Therapeutic Goods Administration’s decision to allow sexually active gay men, and bisexual men and transgender women, to donate blood under the same conditions as other donors, but warned that the proposed questions were not best practice.

+Non-LGBT work

-Croome has been the editor of the Tasmanian literary journal, 'Island', a research consultant for the Port Arthur Management Authority and the Australian National University-based Freilich Foundation, and an Honorary lecturer Sociology at the University of Tasmania.
+Croome has been the editor of the Tasmanian literary journal, 'Island', a guide and a research consultant for the Port Arthur Management Authority and the Australian National University-based Freilich Foundation, and an Honorary lecturer Sociology at the University of Tasmania.

+He has also written and lectured on Tasmanian history, literature, culture, folklore and story-telling.

-Awards
+Awards and recognition

 Croome was made the inaugural recipient of the Tasmanian Humanitarian of the Year Award and awarded the Chris Carter Memorial Award for contributions to the gay and lesbian community by the Australian Democrats in 1991.
 In 1994, he was shortlisted for Australian of the Year.
 In January 2001, he was awarded the Centenary Medal for "service and extensive contribution to gay and lesbian law reform" and in June 2003 he was appointed as a Member of the Order of Australia (AM) for "service to the community as a human rights advocate, particularly through promoting tolerance and understanding of the human rights of gay and lesbian people".
 Croome was named Tasmanian Australian of the Year for 2015, and consequently was a finalist for 2015 Australian of the Year.
+In 2019 he was made an honorary doctor of letters by the University of Tasmania.

+In 2000 Croome was named one of the ten most influential Tasmanians of the 1990s by the Hobart Mercury.
+In 2009, he was named one of the 25 most influential gay Australians by readers of the website samesame.com.au.